Board of Trustees

 Members of the multi-stakeholder EUPATI Patient Expert Training Committee contribute to the conception, development, and implementation of in-person and live streaming events linked EUPATI Patient Expert Training Programme.
-The composition of the committee changes regularly and is currently being formed for 2022.
+The composition of the committee changes regularly.
+The current members are listed below:

 EUPATI Advisory Committee

 The EUPATI Advisory Committee was active during the IMI-project period until 2017, and has been re-initiated in 2021.
 It will provide advice to the EUPATI Board of Trustees, the EUPATI Board and the Secretariat on issues pertaining to regulatory, HTA, ethics and other domains.
 It will be composed of high-level representatives with long standing experience and credibility in medicines regulation, including policies covering information to patients’ and guidance on working with patients.
 The terms of Reference and composition of the Committee are currently being established (as of June 2021).